🔎 [i]>Car & Motorcycle Research

 Before you consign or list your vehicle, confirm:

-This ensures your listing is complete — and helps avoid delays or miscommunication.
+This helps ensure your listing is complete and reduces delays or miscommunication.

 🛒 Tips

-- Review consignment agreements carefully before shipping or listing.
+- Review consignment or listing agreements carefully before shipping or committing.

 - Keep detailed records of:

-- Consider contacting multiple venues — some vehicles get better traction on one platform than another.
+- Consider contacting multiple venues — some vehicles reach a stronger audience through one platform than another.

 🤖 AI Prompt Example

-If your vehicle has unique qualities (provenance, rarity, originality, low mileage, or matching numbers), ask auction specialists whether they provide:
+If your vehicle has unusual qualities such as provenance, rarity, originality, low mileage, or matching numbers where applicable, ask specialists whether they provide:

 - documentation review (titles, provenance, factory papers)